RutenkolkC/corona_hhu/www.corona.hhu.de/en/covid-19-suspected-and-confirmed-cases-hygiene-policy.html.md

 ## Posters ‘General hygiene measures’, ‘obligation to wear a face covering’
 and ‘airing of rooms’

+[Last updated: 22 October 2020]

-We’ve prepared a poster with important information on how to avoid infection with coronavirus.
+We have prepared a poster with important information on how to avoid infection with coronavirus.
 It has been distributed across campus and can be downloaded as a PDF file [[Download PDF](https://www.corona.hhu.de/fileadmin/redaktion/Oeffentliche_Medien/Presse/Pressemeldungen/Dokumente/Coronavirus_2020/Corona-
 Plakat_Allgemeine-Hygienemassnahmen_Okt2020.pdf)].
-In addition to that, the following posters are available as pdf files for download „ A face covering must be worn inside all buildings“ [[Download PDF](https://www.corona.hhu.de/fileadmin/redaktion/Oeffentliche_Medien/Presse/Pressemeldungen/Dokumente/Coronavirus_2020/Corona-
+In addition to that, the following posters are available as pdf files for download „A face covering must be worn inside all buildings“ [[Download PDF](https://www.corona.hhu.de/fileadmin/redaktion/Oeffentliche_Medien/Presse/Pressemeldungen/Dokumente/Coronavirus_2020/Corona-
-Plakat_Maskenpflicht-in-Gebaeuden_Okt2020.pdf)] and „Obligation to air rooms“ [[Download PDF](https://www.corona.hhu.de/fileadmin/redaktion/Oeffentliche_Medien/Presse/Pressemeldungen/Dokumente/Coronavirus_2020/Corona-
+Plakat_Maskenpflicht-in-Gebaeuden_Okt2020.pdf)] and „Required ventilation of rooms“ [[Download PDF](https://www.corona.hhu.de/fileadmin/redaktion/Oeffentliche_Medien/Presse/Pressemeldungen/Dokumente/Coronavirus_2020/Corona-
 Plakat_Lueften_Okt2020.pdf)].